-Price predictions for Sydney's 2017 market are already rolling in - but are they any good?
+Price predictions for Sydney's 2017 market are already rolling in

 Predicting price trends in the Australian property market is about as easy as bending steel with your hands.
 But for SQM Research's Louis Christopher, correctly calling growth in New South Wales is simply another day in the office.